 In Phase 1, you were instructed not to substitute the judgment of the Environmental Protection Agency (EPA), various European regulatory bodies, or the International Agency for Research of Cancer (IARC) for your own independent assessment of the evidence.
 That remains true in Phase 2.
-However, you may consider the conclusions of those entities when assessing whether Monsanto is legally responsible for the harm that Roundup caused Mr. Hardeman.
-You may also consider the conclusions of those entities when assessing whether Mr. Hardeman has proved that he is entitled to punitive damages, which I will instruct you on shortly.
+However, the conclusions of these entities are relevant to the issues you are considering in Phase 2.